developerdavy/tutor_llm/replit.md

 The user has expressed interest in implementing this AI tutoring platform in WordPress.
 Key integration approaches documented for future reference:

-1. **Plugin Development**: Convert the React frontend into a WordPress plugin with custom post types for subjects/lessons
+1. **Plugin Development**: Convert the React frontend into a WordPress plugin with custom post types for subjects/lessons ✅ COMPLETED
 2. **Headless WordPress**: Use WordPress as content management backend with React frontend
 3. **Embedded Integration**: Iframe embedding of the Replit-hosted application into WordPress pages
 4. **REST API Bridge**: Create WordPress endpoints that communicate with the existing Node.js backend

+## WordPress Plugin Implementation

+Created complete WordPress plugin with:
+- Custom post types for Subjects and Lessons
+- Database tables for user progress and chat messages
+- REST API endpoints for frontend communication
+- Three shortcodes: [ai_tutor_dashboard], [ai_tutor_subjects], [ai_tutor_lesson]
+- Admin interface for content management
+- Responsive frontend templates with JavaScript functionality

+**User Note**: Plugin works WITHIN WordPress pages using shortcodes, not as standalone site.
+User experienced "site can't be reached" error trying to access as separate website instead of through WordPress pages with shortcodes.